fledge-iot/fledge/C/services/south/README.rst

 *********************
-FogLAMP South Service
+Fledge South Service
 *********************

-This is the south service of the FogLAMP platform written in C.
+This is the south service of the Fledge platform written in C.
-This service is responsible for gathering readings and sending then to the FogLAMP buffer for storage.
+This service is responsible for gathering readings and sending then to the Fledge buffer for storage.
 |br| |br|